Logann120/Business-Model-CIST2100/Financial_Plan.md

 - Large Business increase X 2 = 7,188 X 644 = 4,629,072/year
 - Government Agency increase X 1.25 = 11,988 X 39 = 468,281/year

+#### Financial Viability Assessment
+- Based our projected revenue estimates, our business model appears to be viable.
+Assuming things go as planned, we will make enough profit each year to sustain ourselves comfortably and follow our advertising and legal plans.

 ## References
 - Insureon.(2020).
 How much does insurance cost for technology businesses?.
 Retrieved from 	https://www.insureon.com/technology-business-insurance/cost
 - Maake, M. (2020, June 8).
 How Much Does Google Ads Cost?.
 Retrieved from 	https://www.webfx.com/blog/marketing/much-cost-advertise-google-	adwords/#:~:text=The%20average%20cost%2Dper%2Dclick,include%20additional%20costs%2C	%20like%20software.